 Litigator of the Week: Long Route to Victory

 Tim Herman says it took eight years for his client’s complicated breach-of-contract dispute against Dallas Area Rapid Transit (DART) and the Fort Worth Transportation Authority (The T) to get to trial, but it was worth the wait.
-In an Oct.
-5 final judgment, his client Agent Systems Inc. won $1.43 million, with $850,000 in damages plus $566,000 in prejudgment interest.
+On Oct.
+5 a final judgement was entered for Agent Systems, Inc.

 “It gives us some satisfaction because I’ve been trying to get them into court for years,” Herman, a partner in Austin’s Howry Breen & Herman, says of DART and The T, both quasi-government agencies.